nicolodiamante/norflow/README.md

 [Apple shortcuts][apple-shortcuts] is indeed a powerful tool that enables users to simplify their daily tasks and complete them with ease.
 With just a tap or a voice command, you can perform a wide range of actions, such as sending messages, setting reminders, or playing your favourite music.
 Additionally, the Shortcuts app allows you to create personalised shortcuts with multiple steps, which can save you significant time and effort.

 However, the app creates an empty folder on your iCloud Drive every time it's opened.
 While it's possible to store files in this folder, it's often left empty and can become a nuisance.
 Although deleting the folder manually is harmless, it can be time-consuming and bothersome.
 This is where a simple utility comes in handy.
-By automatically deleting the folder every time the Shortcuts app is opened, this utility can keep your iCloud Drive free of clutter.
+This utility helps by automatically removing this redundant folder if it's empty, ensuring your iCloud Drive remains clutter-free.

 <p align="center">
   <picture>